 3. This statement is optional.
-If present, it saves the object module as a cataloged data set in direct-access storage.
-The data set can subsequently be referred to by name as primary or additional input to the linkage editor.
+If present, it saves the object module as a data set on a private magnetic tape or direct-access volume.
+The data set can subsequently be used as primary or additional input to the linkage editor.
+(If the data set is saved on a tape volume, the SPACE parameter can be omitted.)